Calendar of Events

 Here is our calendar of events.
 Click on any tab to see what’s happening in that month.

-May 24 and 25 at 7:30 pm: Mendocino Stories and Music Series presents “Hit and Run Theater” Mendocino Stories and Music Series welcomes back Hit and Run Theater & Friends for two nights of improvised fun, games and stories.
-They will play at the Hill House of Mendocino on Friday & Saturday, May 24 and 25.
+March 28-29 at 7:30 pm: Hit and Run Theater Mendocino Stories and Music Series welcomes back Hit and Run Theater & Friends for two nights of improvised fun, games and stories.
+They will play at the Hill House of Mendocino on Friday & Saturday, March 28 & 29.
 The players are Jill Jahelka, Ken Krauss, Doug Nunn, Kathy O'Grady, Christine Samas, Dan Sullivan, and Steve Weingarten.
 Joshua Brody, “just maybe the greatest improv comedy keyboard accompanist”, will join the gang for this weekend.
 The shows will start at 7:30PM.
-For the comedy weekend shows, doors open at 6:00 PM for dinner menu and drinks.
+Special feature for this weekend's engagement is a Song Improvisation Workshop for "beginners ... and the terrified!" led by Joshua Brody, music director for San Francisco's BATS Improv.
+The workshop will be held Saturday afternoon at the Hill House from 1 – 4PM. $30 in advance for a 3-hour workshop.
+All comedy weekend shows, doors open at 6:00 PM for dinner menu and drinks.
 Premier reserved seating at $20, $15 at the door.
-For more information about the shows and the workshop call Pattie at 707-937-1732 or check online at www.mendocinostories.com for further information.
+For more information about the shows and the workshop call Pattie at 707-937-1732 or www.mendocinostories.com

-June 22 at 8 pm: Mendocino Stories and Music Series presents “The Mixed Nuts” With a collection of swing, as well as Latin, calypso, jazz, and popular tunes, The Mixed Nuts will be featured in the Mendocino Stories and Music Series on Saturday June 22.
+May 9 at 7:30 pm: The Mixed Nuts With a collection of swing, as well as Latin, calypso, jazz, and popular tunes, The Mixed Nuts will be featured in the Mendocino Stories and Music Series on Friday May 9.
 As a special offering, Sunshine Taylor and Glenn Rude, dancers extraordinaire and dance instructors, will teach a beginning swing dance class at 7:30PM followed by dance music at 8PM.
-This fun event will be held at the Hill House Inn of Mendocino.
+This fun event will be held at the Hill House Inn of Mendocino and is supported by Arts Council of Mendocino, a member organization that promotes the arts and cultivates creativity.
 The Mixed Nuts, an off-shoot of Kevin and the Coconuts, was originally the brainchild of Dan Albrecht who, in this group, plays piano and sings.
 He is joined by Steve Paul on trumpet, vocals, steel pan, banjo and accordion; Paul Schulman on congas; Daney Dawson on acoustic upright bass; and special guest on drums and percussion.
 All ages and levels of interest are encouraged.
 Doors open at 6PM with dinner menu and full bar. $20 for reserved seating, $15 at the door - includes dance lesson.
 For more info on this event call Pattie at 937-1732 or visit www.mendocinostories.com